ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 * walltime of the job, which corresponds to reservation duration
 * number of resources requested (nodes, cpu, cores, gpu...)

-By using theses options, you can modify the granularity of your reservation and extends the time your resources will be allocated to you.
+By using these options, you can modify the granularity of your reservation and extend the time your resources will be allocated to you.

-The following command will book 2 nodes, for a duration of 4 hours:
+The following command will book 2 nodes for a duration of 4 hours:

 ```bash
 user@fluxembourg:~$ oarsub -r now -l nodes=2,walltime=4:00
 ```

 Once again, when reserving several nodes at the same time, the oarstat command can provide the list of reserved computing resources.
-Here is a commande that format the output of `oarstat` into JSON and print the assigned_network_adresses of the the nodes allocated:
+Here is a command that formats the output of `oarstat` into JSON and prints the assigned_network_address of the nodes allocated:

 ```bash
 user@fluxembourg:~$ oarstat -j 1899660 -fJ | jq '."1899660".assigned_network_address'